epochjs/epoch/README.md

   - High values for this number are basically inpeceptible and can cause a big performance hit.
   - The default of `24` tends to work very well, but you can increase it to get smoother animations.
   - Example: `fps: 60`
+* `pixelRatio` - Override detected pixel ratio with an explicit value

 #### time.heatmap